seer-lab/GitView/README.md

 1. Open the [metric_compiler](src/metrics_calc/metric_compiler) script and adjust the necessary variables

 2. Open the [metrics_calc.rb](src/metrics_calc/metrics_calc.rb) script and adjust `project_dir`, `output_dir`, `log_file` and `log` as desired
+	* `project_dir` is the location the project will be cloned to and each commit is checked out.
+	* `output_dir` is the directory to output the metrics csv files to.
+	* `log_file` is the directory where the log files would be placed.
+	* `log` whether to ouput the log file or not.

 3. Execute the script